prysmaticlabs/documentation/website/docs/install/partials/_quickstart-run-beacon-node.md

 <!-- You should see TODO. -->

-Congratulations - you’re now running a <strong>full Ethereum node</strong>.
-Your full node consists of an <strong>execution node</strong> in Ethereum’s execution layer, and a <strong>beacon node</strong> in Ethereum’s consensus layer.
+Congratulations - you’re now running a <strong>full, merge-prepared Ethereum node</strong>.

 </div>